ecal-mid/talk-to-me-2024/README.md

     case 'check-pattern':
         if (!this.patternMatcher.isStarted) {
           console.log(
-            'we are at the biginning, press button 1 and 2 and 3 to continue' );
+            'we are at the beginning, press button 1 and 2 and 3 to continue' );
           this.patternMatcher.start(
             [1, 2, 3],